 rWCHC is a project aimed at implementing a versatile weather-compensated central heating controller.
 The goal is to provide smart, accurate and optimal temperature control based on outdoor temperature variations, building structure and occupant habits, in order to maximize comfort and reduce power usage (minimize both the impact on the environment and the energy bill).
 The system is designed to be scalable and remote operable (via internet connection).

-This project is composed of two parts: a custom-designed hardware module to perform the actual power control on heating appliances, and a software module which is meant to run on a Raspberry Pi host to perform all computations and enhanced logic control.
-The rPi host also provides power to the hardware module which doesn’t need an external power supply.
+This project is composed of two parts: a custom-designed hardware module (the topic of this page) to perform the actual power control on heating appliances, and a software module (described here).

 This project stemmed from my need for a reliable and highly configurable controller after having had a bad experience with a brand-name device.

 I have been operating two of these units in two separate locations for several years: it works! :-)

 - Creative Commons BY-NC-SA (“NC” is for Non-Commercial).

 The information and methods described herein are provided “AS-IS” WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED.
 Use the concepts, examples and information at your own risk.
 There may be errors and inaccuracies, that could be damaging to your devices.
 Proceed with caution, and although it is highly unlikely that accidents will happen because of following advice or procedures described in this document, the author does not take any responsibility for any damage claimed to be caused by doing so.